 ABOUT motion center yoga + OUR MISSION

 We are a collective of independent yoga instructors, teaching in a beautiful renovated Mill, Hope Artiste Village, minutes from the East Side of Providence.
 While our styles vary, we all offer skilled individualized instruction that honors the deeper aspects of yoga.
-Classes are dynamic, inspiring, deeply relaxing, and centering; they range from Iyengar Yoga to Kundalini Yoga.
+Classes are dynamic, inspiring, deeply relaxing, and centering.
+We offer a wide range of classes including Iyengar Yoga, Kundalini, Anusara, Slow Flow, Hatha Yoga, Kids and Family Yoga.
+Our Intro to Yoga and Beginner Yoga will give you a firm foundation for any style you may choose to practice.
+We are currently offering the only on going Feldekrais class (Awarenss Through Movement) in RI.
 As a collective each yoga teacher is "running her own business" and sharing in the upkeep of the studio.
-This model allows for both affordable yoga classes as well as gives the teachers the opportunity to earn a living wage.
+This model allows for both affordable classes as well as gives the teachers the opportunity to earn a living wage.
 It fosters learning and community by honoring both the student and teacher.

 Location: Hope Artiste Village, 1005 Main St, Suite 8116, Pawtucket, RI, 02860.
 Phone: 401.654.6650

-Parking: For day time classes and on market day: there is a huge lot down Dudley Street or Warren Ave towards 95.
+Parking: For day time classes and during wintertime farmer's market (Saturdays 9-1pm): there is a huge lot down Dudley Street or Warren Ave towards 95.
 You can walk up the hill along the building on Dudley and enter through the second raised staircase door, suite 8116 will be on your right.
 Also, there are spots on the side streets off of Main St across from the Hope Artiste Village.
 In the evenings after 5pm, parking right on Main Street and Dudley Street is easy to find.